QuTech-Delft/OpenQL/docs/platform_ccl.rst

 have their frequency detuned (lowered out of the way).
 A detuned qubit cannot execute a single-qubit rotation (an instruction of 'mw' type).
 An edge is a pair of qubits which can execute a two-qubit flux gate.
-There are ``count`` qubits.
+There are ``count`` number of edges.
 For each edge it is described, when executing a two-qubit gate for it, which set of qubits it detunes.

 .. code-block::